Cook Eat Well

 • ×

-This high-protein eggnog shake is perfect when you need something quick, healthy and full of holiday flavor.
+This eggnog protein shake is perfect when you need something quick, healthy, and full of holiday flavor.
 This is a homemade eggnog recipe you don't have to feel guilty about!

-I used to love eggnog.
-It's creamy, sweet and full of holiday spices.
+I love the flavor of eggnog.
+It's creamy, sweet, and full of holiday spices.
 Unfortunately, most packaged eggnogs (including the non-dairy versions) are also full of refined sugar, gums, coloring, or other processed food ingredients.

 Even homemade eggnog recipes are mostly dairy and sugar with a few eggs mixed in.
 It's basically melted vanilla ice cream with cinnamon and nutmeg.
 I created this eggnog shake to get my favorite holiday eggnog fix, without all the not-so-healthy ingredients.